tmoens/zfm-documentation/policies-and-procedures/docs/e_3_audit_trails.md

 ## Audit and Accountability Policy

-Version 1.0
+Version Draft 0.1

-Issued 2021-08-05
+Issued: TBD

-Last Updated and Approved 2021-08-05
+Last Updated and Approved TBD

-##### Purpose
+### Purpose

-Define Audit and Accountability Controls for ZFM.
+Develop, implement, and maintain a plan for maintaining production hardware and software for ZFM.

-##### Scope
+### Scope

 ZFM System

-##### Responsibilities
+### Responsibilities

-Development must ensure that the controls described here are implemented in the system.
+Management team and technical team must develop the maintenance plan.

+Same must review and update the plan on an annual basis.

+The technical team is responsible for testing and implementing the plan.

-##### Management Commitment
+#### Management Commitment

-Management must ensure that the controls described here are implemented in the system.
+Management must ensure that the plan is developed, maintained, reviewed, understood and implemented by appropriate staff.

 ### Audit Events
 ### Content of Audit Records